cbmira01/Ollama-for-SQL-Server/Docs/INSTALLATION.md

 git clone https://github.com/cbmira01/Ollama-for-SQL-Server
 ```

-2. **Build, test and release**: Open the project in Visual Studio.
+2. **Build, test and release**
+   - Open the project in Visual Studio.

-   - Build and run the test programs in `JsonClrLibrary.Tests` and `OllamaSqlClr.Tests`, in `Debug` configuration.
+   - Build the solution in `Debug` configuration.
+   - Run the main console program in `JsonClrLibrary.Tests`.
+   - Run the main console program in `OllamaSqlClr.Tests`.
-   - Run the test suite via the `Test Explorer`.
+   - Open the test suite via `Test Explorer`, and run all tests.
-   - Build in `Release` configuration to create an assembly for SQL Server deployment.
+   - Build the solution in `Release` configuration, then deploy to SQL Server.

-3. **Deploy to SQL Server**: Run T-SQL scripts for CLR assembly linkage
+3. **Deploy to SQL Server**: Link CLR assemblies, load demonstration data
    - Ensure your Ollama API server is running with at least `llama3.2` installed.
    - Ensure the `@RepositoryPath` symbols In `Script10` and `Script30` are set to your repo path.
    - Run `Script10` to set up the `TEST` database and enable CLR integration for it.
-   - Run `Script20` to set up sample data tables and a schema reference.
+   - Run `Script20` to set up sample data tables, and produce a schema reference.
    - Run `Script30` to link to the current CLR assembly release and create the function links.
-   - Ensure the `Script30` sanity check to the Ollama API was successful.
+   - Ensure the `Script30` sanity check to the Ollama API runs successfully.
    - Refer to the script documentation for more information.
    - You can now run demonstrations of model completions from `Script40`, `Script50` and `Script60`.

+4. **Optional**: Load data for image analysis demonstrations
+   - Complete the procedures in step 3 above.
+   - Ensure your Ollama API server running, and has LLM model `llava` installed.
+   - Image files can be bulk-inserted into the Images table by enabling and running `Script22`.
+   - Alternatively, image files can be loaded by running the console program `LoadImageFiles`.
+   - Refer to documentation in `Script22` for more information.
+   - You can now run demonstrations of image analysis from `Script70`.